Travel Info

 Passports

 A passport book (not a passport card) is required for most destinations that our tours visit.
-In addition, most foreign governments require that your passport not expire within six months of your return date.
+In addition, many foreign governments require that your passport does not expire for six months after your return date.

 Already Have Your Passport?